-Article 4.2 Prior knowledge; entrance requirements
+Article 4.2 Prior knowledge; course (year) entrance requirements

-- 1. If the student has obtained 60 credits of course year 1 he/she may participate unconditionally in all teaching activities and exams of the second course year. - 2.
-Notwithstanding the provisions of paragraph 1, students, who have obtained at least 50 credits in course year 1 may also participate in all teaching activities and exams of the second course year.
-The 50 ECTS required should at least incorporate the ECTS allocated to course BMS1005.
-They have to repeat failed exams (regular and resit possibility) of the first year in parallel to year 2 activities.
+- 1. If the student has obtained 60 credits of course year 1 the student may participate unconditionally in all teaching activities and exams of the second course year. - 2.
+Notwithstanding the provisions of Article 4.2.1, students, who have obtained at least 50 credits in course year 1 may also participate in all teaching activities and exams of the second course year.
+The 50 ECTS required should at least incorporate the ECTS allocated to course MBS1005.
+They must repeat failed exams (regular and resit possibility) of the first year in parallel to year 2 activities.
 The particular conditions are specified in the Rules and Regulations.
+In case a student cannot start the internship in year 2, the student should inform the supervisor of the internship. - 3.
+For some teaching activities there are entrance requirements.
+For instance, having passed the Biosafety course is required for practical trainings that include laboratory practice in ML labs.
+More information about entrance requirements can be found in the assessment plans.

-Article 4.3 Attendance and best efforts obligation
+Article 4.3 Attendance and active participation

-- 1. Each student is expected to 100% actively participate in all mandatory educational activities of the programme for which he/she has registered - 2.
-Assessment of active participation is incorporated in the evaluation of professional behaviour within the portfolio.

-- 3. Students who have been granted top-class athlete status are subject to an adjusted participation requirement. - 4.
-Students who have a medical impairment may qualify for an adjusted participation requirement pursuant to the recommendation of the SSC-Disability Support - 5.
-In exceptional cases, the Board of Examiners may, at the student's request, interpret this obligation differently if the examination and assessment of the required skills may, in its opinion, also be performed if the participation percentage is lower, with or without additional requirements being imposed.
+- 1. Each student is expected to 100% attend and actively participate in all mandatory educational activities of the programme for which the student has registered. - 2.
+Assessment of attendance and active participation of the tutorial groups is incorporated in the evaluation of professional behaviour within the portfolio, or for other group activities as indicated in course assessment plans. - 3.
+Students who have been granted top-class athlete status may qualify for an adjusted attendance and participation requirement. - Students who have a medical impairment may qualify for an adjusted attendance and participation requirement pursuant to the recommendation of the SSC-Disability Support and/or study advisor. - 5.
+In exceptional cases, the Board of Examiners may, at the student's request, interpret this attendance and participation requirement differently if the examination and assessment of the required skills may, in its opinion, also be performed if the attendance and active participation requirements are not met, with or without additional requirements being imposed.